Saqiya

 Saqiya (ساقِية, the Arabic name of a mechanical water lifting device) was a village in Palestine (Jaffa district) 8.5 km away from Jaffa, depopulated in 1948.

 Location

 The village was located 8.5 km east of Jaffa, 25 m above sea level, on uneven land in the central coastal plain.
 A number of paved roads passing through or near the village allowed them to easy access to Ludd and Jaffa, Tel Aviv, as well as the villages adjacent to it.

+Etymology

+The village’s name denotes “Persian wheel, Latin tympanum”.